saliha-so/GA4-ECommerce-Performance-Dashboard/README.md

 1.  **UNNEST Function:** The `event_params` field in GA4 is an `ARRAY`.
 I utilized the `UNNEST` function to access the critical e-commerce values like `transaction_id` (`value.string_value`) and `value` (`value.double_value`) nested within this array.
 2.  **Purchase Metric:** To accurately count `total_purchases`, I combined the `event_name = 'purchase'` condition with a `COUNT(DISTINCT...)` on the extracted `transaction_id` to ensure unique purchases were counted.

+---
+##💡 Key Business Insight (Time Series Analysis)
+Analyzing the Time Series Chart (Total Users and Total Purchases Over Time) reveals the following critical observation:

+December Peak: December 2020 is a peak for both users and purchases (likely due to holiday sales/promotions).

+Insight: While the Total Users saw a sharp increase in December, the corresponding rise in Total Purchases was not proportional to the user growth.
+This suggests a potential issue with user quality during that period or a bottleneck in the conversion funnel (e.g., site speed, stock issues).
+This finding would warrant further deep-dive analysis into the December traffic sources and promotional strategies.

 The complete SQL query used is provided below:

 ```sql